 Example: Let’s say you have four different product types, and you want to classify customer support emails into the product category they belong in.
 By giving your decision-based AI model some sample emails to learn from, you can train your AI model to identify which email is related to which product, and then route each one to the appropriate department.
 (This is really possible with the Appian AI Skill Designer—check out this webinar showing how it works!)

 As you can see, AI is a vast field that can be broken up into many different categories, including generative AI.
 And this is just the beginning.
 Companies are at the start of an AI arms race.
-To see how Appian is thinking about the future of AI and process automation, take a look at our vision for AI.
+To learn more about AI's many uses for business, check out our research with eight AI experts.